 “Come on, Detective.
 That’ll take days.
 I’m not trying to step on anyone’s toes here.
 I have at least seven bodies already with every indication of more on the way.
 How about a little inter-agency cooperation?
 If anyone asks, I didn’t get it from you.”

 A pause.
 “Let me see what I can do.
-But I want an official request to come through.”
+But only because I grew up in Spanish Harlem.
+Your guy was legit.
+A real saint.”

 I found Ollie exactly where I always did: sitting in his windowless, underground box of an office.
 The walls were permanently stained nicotine-yellow despite that it had been decades since anyone had been allowed to smoke in the building.
 His credenza had been there at least as long as him but held nothing but a stack of files and a single framed picture of a kid, a young girl, and a nameplate: O. Waxman, MD.
 The overly bright fluorescent lighting made his comb-over look moist, like a sheen of butter on a rising loaf, and he kept pressing it flat with his palm.
 Each time, he’d rub the furrow under his glasses as well.